JoinUs4Health/Organisation/technical/platform/information_security_overview.md

 Science4people signed an appropriate data processing agreement/Auftragsverarbeitungsvertrag (DPA/AVV) with the UMG and we provide further guidelines and restrictions regarding security.
 Please see the document `requirements_administration` for more information.

 #### Provider netcup - Platform
-https://netcup.de (netcup GmbH; Daimlerstraße 25; D-76185 Karlsruhe) provides the main server environment as "Managed Private Server" running:
+The provider https://netcup.de (netcup GmbH; Daimlerstraße 25; D-76185 Karlsruhe) provides the main server environment as "Managed Private Server" running:
 - the main WordPress-Instance with the platform
 - the LDAP-Server *TODO; Status: planning; to be implemented; details following*
 - the Questionnaire-System *TODO; Status: planning; to be implemented; details following*

-Also the WordPress-Website https://joinus4health.eu runs on a netcup server.
+Also the WordPress-Website https://joinus4health.eu runs on a netcup server but is strictly separated from the platform.
 Please see the data processing agreement/Auftragsverarbeitungsvertrag (DPA/AVV) with netcup for details about the contract and netcups TOMs.

 #### Provider ??? - Conference-System
 *TODO; Status: planning; to be implemented; details following*